georgianaoniceanu/Pets/README.md

 assets/audio/kitz.mp3 # Sound effect for collecting a mouse

-assets/images/grass.jpeg # Ground and Scene Background Texture for the game
+assets/images/grass.jpg # Ground Texture for the game

 assets/images/background-chase.jpg # Background image for the game's start screen